 - Regulations: MSG is a regulated food additive in many countries, requiring labeling when added to food products.

 - Controversial Reputation: Despite its widespread use and regulatory approval, MSG remains a controversial ingredient due to anecdotalUnraveling the Power of Anecdotal Evidence: A Comprehensive Guide Have you ever heard a friend rave about a new diet that magically melted away their pounds?
-Or perhaps you’ve stumbled upon online testimonials claiming that a certain supplement cured someone’s… Read More reports of adverse reactions.
+Or perhaps you’ve stumbled upon online testimonials claiming that a certain supplement cured someone’s chronic ailment?
+These are examples of anecdotal evidence, stories and… Read More reports of adverse reactions.